triggermesh/docs/docs/installation/installation-K8s-yaml.md

 These four steps are highlighted below.
 The first two steps (i.e Access to a Kubernetes cluster and installation of Knative are not described in details in this documentation).
 After completing those four steps you can validate your TriggerMesh installation.

 !!! note "Alternative Installation Options"
-    You may also use the [TriggerMesh AMI](installation-ami.md) to test the platform in a AWS EC2 instance.
-You may also use our [Helm Chart](installation-helm.md).
+    TriggerMesh also provides a [Helm Chart](installation-K8s-helm.md) for Kubernetes installation.

 ## Pre-requisites